Burns Philp Building, Sydney: Heritage listing

-The Burns Philp Building has state historical significance for its relationship, and continuous association from 1901-1997, with the Burns Philp Company, a major Australian maritime company who traded with the Pacific Islands.
-The be building is one of the few identified extant works of the firm A. L. & G. McCredie, a major Australian architectural practice of the later nineteenth century.
+The Burns Philp Building has state historical significance for its relationship, and continuous association from 1901–1997, with the Burns Philp Company, a major Australian maritime company who traded with the Pacific Islands.
+The building is one of the few identified extant works of the firm A. L. & G. McCredie, a major Australian architectural practice of the later nineteenth century.

 The building has state aesthetic significance for its rare architectural quality, which includes the richly carved and modelled facade in the Romanesque style made popular by American architect Henry Hobson Richardson and the finely executed sandstone carving and interior finishes.
 The building makes a major contribution to and is a key element in the Macquarie Place / Bridge Street Conservation area.

 The building is of state technical significance as one of the first uses of composite construction and is a landmark building for the combination of new structural techniques and a fine facade treatment.
 Burns Philp maritime history contributes to our understanding of Australia's early trade and economy.

 It is socially significant, as it is well known for its association with the Burns Philp Company, who successfully traded for more than a century along the east coast of Australia and the Pacific Islands and repatriated the Kanakas to the Pacific Islands.
 The Burns Philp Building exhibits the Scottish roots of the company by use of motifs such as the Scottish thistle.
 Burns Philp became associated with the development of Townsville.

 Burns Philp Building was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

-The Burns Philp Building is of State significance as building designed for a long established maritime company who continuously occupied and retained ownership of the building from 1901-1997.
+The Burns Philp Building is of State significance as building designed for a long established maritime company who continuously occupied and retained ownership of the building from 1901–1997.

 The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.

 The building is of State significance for its associations with the company of Burns Philps, a large shipping company that, in its day, made a large economic contribution to the State.

 The building is of State significance for its associations with the architectural firm A. L. & G. McCredie.
 The building is one of the few identified extant works of this major Australian architectural practice of the late nineteenth century.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.